 Seasonal Line of Credit

 - Been in business for at least one full calendar year.

-- Prove a pattern of seasonal activity.
+- Prove that your business has a pattern of generating seasonal activity.

 Builders Line of Credit

 - Be a construction contractor or home builder with the proven ability to complete contracts.

 - Perform the construction or renovation with at least one supervisor on the job site throughout construction.

 - Demonstrate previous success in bidding and completing projects of comparable scope.